openebs/lvm-localpv/README.md

 ## Limitation

 - Resize of volumes with snapshot is not supported.
-- Restore of a volume from snapshot is not supported.
+- Restore from snapshot of thick volume is not supported.
 - Clone of a volume from volume is not supported.

 ## Dev Activity dashboard